essembeh/rapid-api-client/README.md

 ```

-## Path parameters
+## Path Parameters

-Like `fastapi` you can use your method arguments to build the api path to call.
+Like `fastapi`, you can use your method arguments to build the API path to call:

 ```python
 class MyApi(RapidApi):